-- the deficit on the Local Government Pension Scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due) as assessed by the scheme actuary; - finance is only required to be raised to cover discretionary benefits when the pensions are actually paid; - finance is only required to be raised to cover police pensions when the pensions are actually paid.
+- the deficit on the Local Government Pension Scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due) as assessed by the scheme actuary.
+The last triennial valuation was March 2019: - finance is only required to be raised to cover discretionary benefits when the pensions are actually paid; - finance is only required to be raised to cover police pensions when the pensions are actually paid.
 At present, 100% of the difference between what is paid out to retired members and the sum of contributions from current members and the Chief Constable is met by additional grant from the Home Office.

-The total contributions expected to be made to the Local Government Pension Scheme by the Chief Constable in the year to 31 March 2020 are £17.1m.
+The regular contributions expected to be made to the Local Government Pension Scheme by the Chief Constable in the year to 31 March 2021 are £11.2m.
 In addition, Strain on Fund Contributions may be required.

-Total expected contributions for the Police Pension Schemes are £79.54m.
+Total expected contributions for the Police Pension Schemes are £81.06m.
 This figure includes both the Chief Constable's contribution and the Top-Up Grant from the Home Office.
-In addition, the Chief Constable expects to pay £2.56m directly to beneficiaries of injury pensions.
+In addition, the Chief Constable expects to pay £1.2m directly to beneficiaries of injury pensions.